xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 17	7{9}	combine of factor 2 and difference-of-squares factorization

+17	{9}8	combine of factor 2 and difference-of-squares factorization

 19	1{6}	combine of factor 5 and difference-of-squares factorization

 19	89{6}	combine of factor 5 and difference-of-squares factorization